Polarization as a signature of local parity violation in hot QCD matter: Acknowledgments

 \section{Acknowledgments}

-We are grateful to J. F. Liao for useful discussions.
+We are grateful to J. F. Liao and M. Lisa for very useful discussions.
 The work of GP is supported by RFBR Grant 18-02-40056.
 The work of MB was carried out while he was in Florence, supported by the fellowship {\em Polarizzazione nei fluidi relativistici}.